petrugio/traveldestinations/README.md

     - YouTube.
     - Instagram.

  Also includes copyright info.
-Since i embedded 3rd party videos from YouTube, it is important to let the users know that the video rights belongs to the owner.
+Since I embedded 3rd party videos from YouTube, it is important to let the users know that the video rights belongs to the owner.

 </details>